 Thus the Chromatic Scale was born.
 This system added 7 more notes to fill in the gaps while still including all the notes from the Pentatonic Scale.
 Click to hear the notes.

-Almost all modern instruments are tuned to this system, including guitars, keyboards, violins, etc. For example, press the keys of the piano below to see how they match up to the 12-note system.
+Almost all modern instruments are built to this system, including guitars, keyboards, woodwinds, etc. For example, see how the keys of the piano below match up to the 12-note system.

 At this point we've only been labeling the notes 1 through 12.
 It's time to show you their real names.